ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 * logs raw API traffic—including intermediate tool traces—to `runs/<method>/calls.jsonl`, and
 * emits both row-level results (`results_<evalset>.csv`) and a Markdown run report summarising accuracy, cost, and latency.

 This tight integration between evaluation logic and provenance logging ensures that every coordinate prediction in the paper can be reproduced from first principles using the open-source code.
-A public repository containing the driver, prompts, ground-truth data, and analysis notebooks is available. placeholder github link
+A public repository containing the driver, prompts, ground-truth data, and analysis notebooks is available at [https://github.com/ryanmio/colonial-virginia-llm-geolocation](https://github.com/ryanmio/colonial-virginia-llm-geolocation).

 ## Appendix B Extended Results